WLHQ/godot_ios_plugin_template/README.md

+# WARNING BRANCH IS EXPERIMENTAL

+This branch of the repo has features that may not work & outright break.
+Currently not tested if it works.

 # Godot iOS Plugin template

 This repo contains a *starter* Xcode and SCons configuration to build Godot plugin for iOS.